 Sara Collini is a PhD candidate in American history at George Mason University.
 Her major field of study is early America, with minor fields in Slavery in the Atlantic World and Digital History: Theory and Practice.
 Her dissertation, "Birthing A Nation: Enslaved Women and Midwifery in Early America, 1750-1820," explores the paradoxical roles enslaved midwives held in nurturing African American families and communities and contributing to the expansion of the slave system.

-Sara is currently a Graduate Research Assistant in the Education division at the Roy Rosenzweig Center for History and New Media.
+Sara currently works as a GRA on education projects at the Roy Rosenzweig Center for History and New Media.

 Louise and Rudolf Fishel New Media Fellowship, 2017

 Master of Arts, History, George Mason University, 2016

 Bachelor of Arts, History, University of Texas at Austin, 2013